ElektraInitiative/libelektra/doc/DESIGN.md

 ### Parameter & Return Types

 - [ ] Functions should return the most specific type possible
-- [ ] Functions should require the most liberal type possible
+- [ ] Functions should require the most general type possible
 - [ ] Functions should use constant types instead of boolean types wherever sensible
 - [ ] Wherever possible, function parameters should be `const`
+- [ ] Wherever possible, return types should be `const`
 - [ ] Functions should have the least amount of parameters feasible

 ### Structural Clarity